 Years later, I mentioned my love of fighter jets, like those in the Top Gun movie, to my freshman Algebra 2 teacher.
 She recommended that I consider becoming an aerospace engineer.
 From that point on, I was determined to work for NASA as an aerospace engineer.
 I knew the path I needed to follow, so I took math, science, and drafting classes that prepared me to attend an engineering college.
 Looking back, I was fortunate to have teachers, many of them female, who were strong in math and science and really pushed me to excel.

 “If you don’t love aerospace engineering, you should change majors because the effort it’s going to take isn’t worth it if you don’t love it.”
 That was the pep talk Professor McElmurry gave my first aerospace engineering class at Texas A&M University, and it’s stuck with me ever since.
 Professor McElmurry, a retired air force flight test pilot, understood my love of aircraft and encouraged me to interview for a cooperative education opportunity with NASA’s Dryden Flight Research Center.
 On my first day as a co-op, my mentor took me on a tour of the hangars.
 I’ll never forget getting to stand close enough to the SR-71s to touch them.
 I got to work with real engineers on real projects.
-It confirmed that I wanted to be an aerospace engineer and that I loved the work at NASA Dryden.
+It confirmed that I wanted to be an aerospace engineer and that I loved the work at NASA Armstrong.

-After graduating, I went to work at NASA Dryden to work on high-performance aircraft like the F-15 and F/A-18.
+After graduating, I went to work at NASA Armstrong to work on high-performance aircraft like the F-15 and F/A-18.
 I was able to fulfill that dream the year after graduation as a flight controls engineer on the F-18 High Alpha Research Vehicle (HARV).
 That was the first and last high-performance aircraft project I’ve been a part of.
 I have no regrets because I’ve been able to make contributions in areas that I never envisioned possible.

 I’ve never been good at making a five-year plan because I couldn’t predict what door would open and where opportunities would lead.
 The opportunity that arose after the HARV project was the X-33 program, which involved a single-stage-to-orbit space-access technology demonstrator.
 After five years of blood, sweat and tears developing the integration test facility, the vehicle’s composite oxidizer tank ruptured during testing and the program was cancelled.
 It was heartbreaking, but in retrospect I realize how much I learned on the program and how that experience prepared me for my future challenges.